What is Waterfowl?

 We Are Not Ducks!

-Grebes are not ducks.
+Grebes are not ducks but are considered waterfowl.
 They have lobed toes, an adaptation that helps them propel themselves underwater for feeding.

-Loons aren't ducks, either.
-Their feet are webbed, but their legs are placed well back on their bodies, making them unable to walk on land like ducks.
+Loons aren't ducks or waterfowl.
+Their feet are webbed, but their legs are set well back, preventing them from walking on land like ducks.

 Loons have large, dagger-like bills.
 They are usually set very low in the water, giving them a unique profile.
 Typically, they are solitary and further out in the water than other ducks.
 They are divers and carnivores.

+The American Coot is neither a duck nor a waterfowl.
 The Coot does not have webbed feet.
-They have long lobed toes.
+They have long, lobed toes.

-Typically, you will see them in small to large groups.
-When taking off, they run across the water surface until they get enough lift to fly..
+Typically, you will see them in groups ranging from small to large.
+When taking off, they run across the water's surface until they get enough lift to fly.